wavefrontHQ/wavefront-dropwizard-metrics-sdk-java/README.md

 // Set a relevant source for your metrics and histograms builder.withSource("mySource");

-// Invoke this method to report your metrics and histograms with the given prefix builder.prefixedWith("myPrefix");

 // Set reporter level point tags for your metrics and histograms
 // These point tags are sent with every metric and histogram reported to Wavefront builder.withReporterPointTags(ImmutableMap.<String, String>builder().